chrisrichardson/git-novice/_episodes/07-remotes.md

 [GitLab](http://gitlab.com/) to hold those master copies; we'll explore the pros and cons of this in the final section of this lesson.

 Let's start by sharing the changes we've made to our current project with the world.
 Create an account on [bitbucket.org](https://bitbucket.org).
-Bitbucket have an academic programme, which allows you to have unlimited private repositories (unlike some other websites).
+Bitbucket have an academic programme, which allows you to have unlimited private repositories.
 If you use an `.ac.uk` email address to sign up, you will automatically get this feature.

-Log in to Bitbucket, then click on the menu drop-down "Repositories" and create a new repository called `planets`:
+Log in to Bitbucket, then click on the menu drop-down "Repositories" and create a new repository called `cocktails`:

 ![Creating a Repository](../fig/bitbucket-new-repo.png)

 This effectively does the following on Bitbucket's servers:

 ~~~
-$ mkdir planets
+$ mkdir cocktails
-$ cd planets
+$ cd cocktails
 $ git init
 ~~~
 {: .bash}

-Our local repository still contains our earlier work on `mars.txt`, but the remote repository on bitbucket doesn't contain any files yet.
+Our local repository still contains our earlier work on `margherita.md`, but the remote repository on bitbucket doesn't contain any files yet.

 ![New Repository](../fig/git-freshly-made-bitbucket-repo.png)